 Dynamic Light Scattering Instrument

-Dynamic light scattering (DLS) is a non-invasive measurement technique used to measure the size of colloids or suspended particles in solution.
+Dynamic light scattering (DLS) is a non-invasive measurement technique used to measure the size of colloids or nanoparticles suspended in a liquid.

-The basic components of a dynamic light scattering instrument are a laser or collimated light source, a sample holder, a detector and a correlator.
-The laser is directed into a sample containing particles.
-Light scatters off particles in solution and the intensity of this scattered light is measured over time.
-Using this dynamic scattering profile, DLS machines can estimate particle size and heterogeneity.
+The basic components of a dynamic light scattering (DLS) instrument are a coherent, collimated light source ( such as a laser), a sample holder, a detector and a correlator.
+The laser is directed into a liquid sample containing particles.
+Light is scattered by the particles in the liquid and the intensity of this scattered light is measured over time.
+Analysis of the time dependent fluctuations in intensity can be used to determine the average particle size and polydispersity.

-Dynamic light scattering is a fast, versatile technique which can measure a range of particle sizes.
+Dynamic light scattering is a fast, versatile technique that is capable of measuring a range of particle sizes.
 It is widely used across fields such as polymer science, analytical chemistry, and colloidal and quantum dot research.

 How Does A DLS Instrument Work?